Updated: Apr 23

 The "water"s are where the biggest threat lies - but if it can't be avoided, because you are water skiing one day, or about to go on a snorkeling adventure, here's the best way to protect your hair:

 Wet it down in the shower, with clean, fresh water, so the cuticle absorbs as much fresh water as possible.
 (Bone dry hair will absorb chlorine & salts a heck of a lot more.
 So the more fresh water you can get soaked up into that hair cuticle before your day of swimming, the better).
 Once you are out of the shower, ring the excess water out, and liberally apply a generous amount of Kevin Murphy's UN.TANGLED leave-in conditioner & the YOUNG.AGAIN oil from mids-to ends.
-Braid your extensions and secure with a scrunchie.
+Gently detangle all of your hair with your Wet Brush.
+Braid your extensions into a secure braid, and tie it off with a scrunchie.
 Swim like this, to prevent your extensions from free-floating around in the water, at the risk of tangling &/or matting.

 As soon as possible after swimming, shampoo, deep-condition, & rinse your hair in fresh water, and dry your hair extensions.